About Us Contact Shop

 But here’s the thing, a lot of those relationships aren’t going to last.
 And that’s because they didn’t take time when they were single to work on themselves.
 They jumped into something with a lot of baggage or issues that still needed to be fixed.

-Know that this is your opportunity to focus on you and what you’ll be bringing into the next relationship you’re in.
-Because where others fail now, you’ll be able to succeed in the future.
+So know that this is your opportunity to focus on you and what you’ll be bringing into the next romantic relationship you’re in.
+Because where others fail now, you’ll be able to succeed in the future by asking yourself, “Am I ready for a relationship?” and doing the work ahead of time.

-Let’s face it, we’re all self-centered.
-But it can get a lot worse when we’re single, and without fail, carry over into a relationship.
-And when this happens, it can easily lead to hurt and breakups.
+Let’s face it, you and I are both self-centered.
+But it can get a lot worse when you’re single, and without fail, carry over into a relationship.
+And when this happens, it can easily lead to hurt and breaking up.

 That’s why it’s so important to take the opportunity, whether with a friend or family member, to practice giving instead of just taking.
 Because a person can only give for so long until they have nothing left to hand you.